Man of the Year (2006 film)

-Man of the Year is a 2006 American romantic comedy-drama thriller film written and directed by Barry Levinson, produced by James G. Robinson, and starring Robin Williams.
+Man of the Year is a 2006 American comedy-drama thriller film written and directed by Barry Levinson, produced by James G. Robinson and starring Robin Williams.
 The film also features Christopher Walken, Laura Linney, Lewis Black and Jeff Goldblum.

 Williams portrays Tom Dobbs, the host of a humorous political talk show.
 After an offhand remark, four million people are prompted to e-mail their support, so he decides to campaign for President.

-The film was theatrically released on October 13, 2006, and was filmed in Toronto and Hamilton, Ontario, and in parts of Washington, D.C.
+The film was theatrically released by Universal Pictures on October 13, 2006, and was filmed in Toronto and Hamilton, Ontario, and in parts of Washington, D.C.
 Man of the Year received mostly negative reviews and earned $41.2 million on a $20 million budget.

 Plot

 Tom Dobbs is host of a satirical news program, tapping into public frustrations with divisive, special interest-driven politics.
-Dobbs laughs off an audience member's suggestion that he run for president, but following online support, he announces his campaign on air.
-He gets on the ballot in 13 states and participates in a national debate with the Democratic incumbent, President Kellogg, and Republican candidate Senator Mills.
+He laughs off an audience member's suggestion that he run for president but following online support, he announces his campaign on air.
+Dobbs gets on the ballot in 13 states and participates in a national debate with the Democratic incumbent President Kellogg and Republican candidate Senator Mills.

 Eleanor Green works at the Delacroy voting machine company, which will provide machines for the Presidential election.
-Shortly before the elections, Eleanor notices that the voting system does not work correctly and alerts the head of the company, James Hemmings, via an e-mail that he deletes.
+Shortly before the elections, she notices that the voting system does not work correctly.
+So, Eleanor alerts the head of the company James Hemmings via e-mail, which he deletes.

-Dobbs takes the campaign a bit too seriously, to the chagrin of his manager, Jack Menken, and his show's producer, Eddie Langston.
-The night of the presidential debates, fed up with the other candidates' posturing, Dobbs shifts back into comedy, keeping the audience laughing while making serious points.
-He continues his showman persona on the campaign trail, shaking up the political landscape and surging in the polls, but remains well behind Kellogg and Mills.
+Dobbs takes the campaign a bit too seriously, to the chagrin of his manager Jack Menken and his show's producer Eddie Langston.
+The night of the presidential debates, fed up with the other candidates' posturing, he shifts back into comedy, keeping the audience laughing, while making serious points.
+Dobbs continues his showman persona on the campaign trail, shaking up the political landscape and surging in the polls, but remains well behind Kellogg and Mills.

 On Election Day, early returns show Kellogg beating Mills everywhere, exactly as Eleanor predicted the voting system would report.
 Dobbs sweeps the 13 states in which he is on the ballot, taking enough electoral votes to be elected president.
-When Eleanor confronts Hemmings about the Delacroy computer error, senior executive Stewart turns her aside.
+When she confronts Hemmings about the Delacroy computer error, senior executive Stewart turns her aside.
 While Dobbs and his team move from shock to celebration, Eleanor is attacked in her home and given an injection.

-The next day, she displays erratic behavior and is sent to the hospital, where tests reveal high levels of illegal drugs.
-Her workmate Danny visits and reveals that he has been promoted, which she thinks is an effort to buy him off.
-He tries to convince her that she has a drug habit and that no one will listen if she goes public, but she decides that Dobbs will believe her.
+The next day, Eleanor displays erratic behavior and is sent to the hospital, where tests reveal high levels of illegal drugs.
+Her workmate Danny visits, revealing he has been promoted, which she thinks is an effort to buy him off.
+He tries to convince her that she has a drug habit, and that no one will listen if she goes public, but she decides that Dobbs will believe her.